Smoking in South Korea

+In 2021, the smoking rate for Koreans over 19 was 19.3%, a record low.
+That year, 31.3% of men and 6.9% of women were smokers.
+A 2022 study reported that this was a 50% decrease from 20 years ago.

 History

 Smoking arrived in Korea through the introduction of tobacco in the early 1600s from Japan and quickly became a widespread and popular activity among the people regardless of gender, social class, and age.
 This was due to the appealing characteristics of tobacco in the context of Korea at that time.
 Namely, the favorable climate and soil for tobacco cultivation created a profitable economic sector, and smoking was thought to be a health-promoting, social, and cultural activity.
 Although smoking was common amongst all people, the quality of tobacco used differed across the established classes of the hierarchical system.
+The Dutch mariner Hendrick Hamel wrote in the 17th century that tobacco use was so prevalent that even children began smoking by age four or five.
+The practice became so widespread that it became said that even tigers must have smoked in Korea, which gave rise to the phrase "a long time ago, when tigers smoked pipes..."
+(Korean: 『옛날 옛적에 호랑이 담배 피던 시절에...』) to begin stories about the distant past.

 Men and women both smoked until around 1880, when stigmas against women, especially young and middle-aged women, started to arise.